 a financial transaction whereby a person with a terminal illness sells their life insurance policy to a third party for less than the face amount of the policy but more than the cash value in the policy

-A viatical is a transaction where a person who has a life insurance policy and a terminal illness sells his interest as the insured to a viatical settlement company.
-The viatical life settlement company makes a cash payment to the insured in exchange for ownership of the life insurance policy.
-When the insured dies, the life settlement company receives a return on its investment in the form of the proceeds from the life insurance policy.
+A viatical is a transaction where the owner of a life insurance policy who has less than 24 months or less to live sells his interest as the insured to a viatical settlement company.
+The viatical life settlement company makes a cash payment to the insured in exchange for ownership and beneficiary of the life insurance policy.
+When the insured dies, the viatical settlement company receives a return on its investment in the form of the proceeds from the life insurance policy.

 Learn about the benefits of viatical settlements and life settlements, and get your policy appraised before you take the next step.
-Knowing what your policy is worth as a life insurance settlement gives you the upper hand in the next step of the life settlement process.
+Knowing what your policy could be worth as a life insurance settlement gives you an advantage with the next step of the life settlement process.

 Being diagnosed with terminal cancer is enough to make anyone cry.
 Once you have had time to come to terms with the reality of the situation, you will face the prospects of expensive treatment and care.
 If you own a life insurance policy, you may be able to sell it for a lump sum of cash in the secondary market for insurance, and use the money to relieve the financial burden of cancer.Read More

 Buying life insurance policies in the secondary market for insurance is not a suitable investment for most individual investors.
+Investors should only transact with someone who is licensed in viatical settlements.
 While the returns can be excellent, life settlements also carry significant risk.
 Suitable accredited investors include individuals with a high net worth and institutions with strong financial backing.Read More

-The simple explanation of what is a viatical life insurance settlement, is a terminally ill patient receives a cash payment for his or her life insurance.
-A more in-depth viatical settlement definition is a transaction where a person who has a life insurance policy and a terminal illness sells his interest as an insured to […]Read More
+The simple explanation of what is a viatical life insurance settlement, is a terminally ill patient receives a cash payment for a life insurance policy they own.
+A more in-depth viatical settlement definition is a transaction where a person who has a life insurance policy and a terminal illness sells his interest as an insured […]Read More